qubenix/qubes-whonix-bitcoin/1_electrum-personal-server.md

 # Qubes 4 & Whonix 14: Electrum Personal Server
 Create a VM for running an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) (EPS) which will connect to your `bitcoind` VM.
 The `eps` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrum Personal Server?
-EPS is one of the two possible server backends for the Electrum Bitcoin wallet.
-The other implementation is [Electrumx](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md).
+EPS is one of the possible server backends for the Electrum Bitcoin wallet.
+The other implementation covered in these guides is [Electrumx](https://github.com/qubenix/qubes-whonix-bitcoin/blob/master/1_electrumx.md).

-There are some differences between EPS and Electrumx:
+Here are some of the differences between EPS and Electrumx:
+- EPS is less versatile.
-- EPS requires that you configure each wallet that will connect to it ahead of time.
-Electrumx can provide information on any wallet once it is fully sync'd.
+  - EPS requires that each wallet's [MPK](https://bitcoin.stackexchange.com/a/50031) is in its config file.
+  - Electrumx can serve any wallet once fully sync'd.
-- EPS can work with a pruned blockchain (this guide only covers indexed).
-Electrumx requires an indexed `bitcoind` node.
 - An EPS VM requires less disk space.
   - EPS VM disk space: 1G
   - Electrumx VM disk space: 40G.
 - EPS sync time is shorter.
   - Initial EPS Sync: 10-20 min.
   - Initial Electrumx Sync: 1 or more days.
+- EPS has a safe install process.
-- EPS only compiles itself without pulling in any dependencies.
-Electrumx downloads, and installs to the virtual envrionment, dependencies without any verification.
+  - EPS only compiles itself.
+  - Electrumx pulls in dependencies without verification.
-- The EPS project is more concerned with user privacy and security than Electrumx.

 For more information see the
 [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html)